dialogs/docs/android-sdk/including-in-your-project.rst

     bintrayUser=$bamboo_bintray_user
     bintrayPassword=$bamboo_bintray_password

-Having the repository set up, you should add these lines into the :code:`dependencies` section:
+Having the repository set up, you should add these lines into the :code:`dependencies` section of your gradle file:

 .. code-block:: groovy